makersacademy/chitter-challenge/README.md

 * Three of four base user stories test driven and working.
 More details on stories and features below.

 ## Document Organisation
-* The Original README.md file containing the requirements of this challenge is renamed to challenge_brief.md.
+* Details for this challenge can be found in challenge_brief.md
 * Models: ./lib/
 * Views: ./views/
 * Controller : app.rb